felipead/event-mega/README.md

 "version": 1
 ```

-This identities the JSON object as a MEGA payload, version 1.
+This identifies the JSON object as a MEGA payload, version 1.
 If these attributes are not present, implementations will treat the object as a generic data payload, or raise an error.

 Inside a MEGA payload, the following sections can be present: